-- beans and legumes like peas, lentils, and edamame
+- Beans and legumes like peas, lentils, and edamame

-- root vegetables like carrots, beets, sweet potatoes and parsnips
+- Root vegetables like carrots, beets, sweet potatoes and parsnips

-- ancient grains like quinoa, amaranth, and spelt
+- Ancient grains like quinoa, amaranth, and spelt

-- higher fiber foods like raspberries, blackberries, kiwi, figs, persimmons and guava if you’re lucky enough to access them
+- Higher fiber foods like raspberries, blackberries, kiwi, figs, persimmons and guava, if you’re lucky enough to access them

-Oral contraceptives are also known to boost heart disease risk, hence why smoking and being on the pill is a big no-no. As your body works to eliminate the artificial hormones from your system, do your heart a favor and skip the trans fatty acids.
-Yes, you know which foods I mean: margarine and all those processed baked goods with hydrogenated weirdness.
+Oral contraceptives are also known to boost heart disease risk, hence why smoking and being on the Pill is a big no-no. As your body works to eliminate the artificial hormones from your system, do your heart a favor and skip the trans fatty acids.
+Yes, you know which foods I mean: margarine and all those processed baked goods with hydrogenated oils.
 You just need a sprinkle of organic cold-pressed olive oil on your salad, a smidgeon of coconut oil in your pan or a handful of nuts here and there.